 Mansell, Jeff, et al. “Emory School.”
 National Register of Historic Places.
 National Park Service.
 3 September 1997.

 McGehee, Fielding, and Don Beck.
 “100 Events in History of Peoples Temple.”
 13 May 2013.

 Moore, Rebecca, Anthony B. Pinn, and Mary R. Sawyer.
 Peoples Temple and Black Religion in America.
-Indiana University Press: 2004.
+University of Indiana Press: 2004.

 “Peoples’ Temple Christian Church.”
 Historic Resources Inventory.
 Department of Parks and Recreation, State of California.
 June 1975.